BoTranVan/webhooks-python-example/README.md

     gunicorn --daemon --bind 0.0.0.0:5000 app:app

-Bear in mind that `gunicorn` will not read your `.env` file, so you have to pass the `VALIDATION_TOKEN` and `SIGNING_KEY` environment variables through other means.
+Bear in mind that `gunicorn` will not read your `.env` file, so you have to pass the `SIGNING_KEY` environment variable through other means.

 One option is:

-    VALIDATION_TOKEN=xxxx SIGNING_KEY=yyyy gunicorn --daemon --bind 0.0.0.0:5000 app:app
+    SIGNING_KEY=yyyy gunicorn --daemon --bind 0.0.0.0:5000 app:app

 For further information, you should check the [Gunicorn documentation][3].